apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 ## Missing Annotations

 Dynamic isolation gives you tools to express isolation at runtime.
-But, you may also find you need to describe other concurrency properties that are missing from unmigrated modules.
+But you may also find you need to describe other concurrency properties that are missing from unmigrated modules.

 ### Unmarked Sendable Closures